 For example, if you are going for a Bachelor of Science degree in Math you may be expected to take core classes in Calculus, Differential Equations, and other math-related subjects.
 You may also be asked to fulfill a minimum requirement for electives – you may choose to take a science class, for example, or a business class.
 The credits will count toward your degree if your degree program has an elective requirement, even if the course isn’t directly related to that degree.

 Types of Elective Courses

 There are three different categories of electives.
 Free electives are the most flexible option – they may include any credits that are not a requirement for your degree program.
 Many students view free electives as a time to take an easy class or to explore a subject they have interest in.
 Area of study electives allow students to have some choice in the matter but the options are all related to the degree program in some way.
-For example, a communications major might take area of study electives in journalism, communication law, or other relevant subjects.
+For example, a communications major might take an area of study electives in journalism, communication law, or other relevant subjects.

 General education electives are designed to help you achieve working knowledge of core subjects.
-An example of core subjects from Thomas Edison State University includes: Civic and Global Leadership; Intellectual and Practical Skills; Understanding of the Physical and Natural World; and Knowledge of Human Cultures.
+An example of core subjects from Thomas Edison State University includes Civic and Global Leadership; Intellectual and Practical Skills; Understanding of the Physical and Natural World; and Knowledge of Human Cultures.
 These options might vary from one school to another and some of them may overlap with multiple categories.

 The Pros and Cons of Elective Courses

 Many community colleges offer a wide variety of elective courses.
 In some cases, the selection of electives is much larger at a community college than it would be at a traditional college.
 This is because many traditional colleges have a focus on certain degrees, so most of the courses they offer are geared toward those degrees.
 Regardless the selection your community college has to offer, you should think about the pros and cons of taking electives before you sign up.

 - Electives allow you to explore other subjects and areas of study – you might find that you like something you never tried before.